shyamsaktawat/ICC-Cricket-World-Cup-2023-predictions/README.md

 ### Team Member 4(202311033) & 5(202311040)
 - **Contributions:** Involved in feature engineering, data transformation, and model evaluation.
 Collaborated with Team Member 2 to ensure seamless integration of ML models into the API.Led the implementation of Artificial Neural Networks (ANNs/DNNs) for prediction tasks related to the ICC Cricket World Cup 2023.

-- # Cricket Match Prediction API
+- # Cricket Wickets Prediction API

 Predict the winner of cricket matches using this simple API.